bilken/Flog/readme.txt

         Formatting

-            Logging generally includes some project specific content with each log output.
+            Logging generally includes some project specific content with each log line.
 These elements can be defined in an X-Macros:
                 FLOG_FORMAT_LIST(FA, SEVERITY, MODULE) \
                     FLOG_FORMAT_LIST_ITEM(NAME, CFG, FMT, VALUE, NONVALUE, FA) \